-A remarkable feature of QCD is that the mass scale $\kappa$ which controls color confinement and light-quark hadron mass scales does not appear explicitly in the QCD Lagrangian.
-However, de Alfaro, Fubini, and Furlan have shown that a mass scale can appear in the equations of motion without affecting the conformal invariance of the action if one adds a term to the Hamiltonian proportional to the dilatation operator or the special conformal operator.
-If one applies the same procedure to the light-front Hamiltonian, it leads uniquely to a confinement potential $\kappa^4 \zeta^2$ for mesons, where $\zeta^2$ is the LF radial variable conjugate to the $q\bar{q}$ invariant mass.
-The same result, including spin terms, is obtained using light-front holography - the duality between the front form and $AdS_5$ , the space of isometries of the conformal group - if one modifies the action of AdS5 by the dilaton $e^{\kappa^2 z^2}$ in the fifth dimension z.
+A fundamental problem in hadron physics is to obtain a relativistic colorconfining, first approximation to QCD which can predict both hadron spectroscopy and the frame-independent light-front wavefunctions underlying hadron dynamics.
+The QCD Lagrangian with zero quark mass has no explicit mass scale; the classical theory is conformally invariant.
+Thus a fundamental problem is understand how the mass gap, and ratios of masses such as m{ρ}/m_p -- can arise in chiral QCD. de Alfaro, Fubini, and Furlan have made an important observation that a mass scale can appear in the equations of motion without affecting the conformal invariance of the action if one adds a term to the Hamiltonian proportional to the dilatation operator or the special conformal operator and rescales the time variable.
+If one applies the same procedure to the light-front Hamiltonian, it leads uniquely to a confinement potential $\kappa^4 \zeta^2$ for mesons, where ζ^2 is the LF radial variable conjugate to the $q\bar{q}$ invariant mass squared.
+The same result, including spin terms, is obtained using light-front holography - the duality between light-front dynamics and AdS_5 , the space of isometries of the conformal group - if one modifies the action of AdS5 by the dilaton $e^{\kappa^2 z^2}$ in the fifth dimension z.
 When one generalizes this procedure using superconformal algebra, the resulting light-front eigensolutions predict a unified Regge spectroscopy of meson, baryon, and tetraquarks, including remarkable supersymmetric relations between the masses of mesons and baryons of the same parity.
 One also predicts observables such as hadron structure functions, transverse momentum distributions, and the distribution amplitudes defined from the hadronic light-front wavefunctions.
-The mass scale $\kappa$ underlying confinement and hadron masses can be connected to the parameter $\Lambda{\overline{MS}}$ in the QCD running coupling by matching the nonperturbative dynamics to the perturbative QCD regime.
+The mass scale κ underlying confinement and hadron masses can be connected to the parameter $\Lambda{\overline{MS}}$ in the QCD running coupling by matching the nonperturbative dynamics to the perturbative

+1Invited seminar presented at Tomsk National University (via SKYPE), June 7, 2016 sjbth@slac.stanford.edu

+QCD regime.
 The result is an effective coupling $\alpha_s(Q^2)$ defined at all momenta.
-The matching of the high and low momentum transfer regimes determines a scale $Q_0$ which sets the interface between perturbative and nonperturbative hadron dynamics.
-The use of $Q_0$ to resolve the factorization scale uncertainty for structure functions and distribution amplitudes, in combination with the principle of maximal conformality (PMC) for setting the sjbth@slac.stanford.edu renormalization scales, can greatly improve the precision of perturbative QCD predictions for collider phenomenology.
-The absence of vacuum excitations of the causal, frame-independent front-form vacuum has important consequences for the cosmological constant.
-I also discuss evidence that the antishadowing of nuclear structure functions is non-universal; i.e., flavor dependent, and why shadowing and antishadowing phenomena may be incompatible with sum rules for nuclear parton distribution functions.
+The matching of the high and low momentum transfer regimes also determines a scale Q_0 which sets the interface between perturbative and nonperturbative hadron dynamics.
+The use of Q_0 to resolve the factorization scale uncertainty for structure functions and distribution amplitudes, in combination with the principle of maximal conformality (PMC) for setting the renormalization scales without scheme-independence, can greatly improve the precision of perturbative QCD predictions for collider phenomenology.
+Even though many quarks and gluons are produced in intermediate states in a high energy collision, only hadrons appear in the final on-shell final state due to color confinement.
+AdS/QCD also gives insight into the hadronization of jets into the observed final states at the amplitude level..
+The absence of vacuum excitations of the causal, frame-independent front-form vacuum also has important consequences for the cosmological constant.